mohamedbennour31/ai-phish-tank/README.md

 🛡️ AI Phish-Tank

-A Multi-Modal Security Pipeline for Automated Phishing DetectionDescription
+A Multi-Modal Security Pipeline for Automated Phishing Detection **Description

 AI Phish-Tank is an automated security orchestrator that bridges the gap between traditional OSINT and modern Computer Vision.
 Unlike standard scanners that rely on static blacklists, AI Phish-Tank "analyzes" a website through the eyes of a SOC analyst.
 By correlating visual brand identity with technical metadata, it identifies sophisticated impersonation attacks in real-time.
-Key Features
+**Key Features

     📸 Automated Evidence Collection: Orchestrates Playwright to navigate dynamic, JavaScript-heavy sites and capture high-fidelity forensic screenshots.